 Why More Brands are Investing in MLS Jersey Sponsorships

-What: More brands like AmFam, Valspar, Target, Etihad Airways, Acura, and Bimbo are deciding to be on MLS team’s jerseys, and sponsorships are likely to keep growing.
+What: More brands like AmFam, Valspar, Target, Etihad Airways, Acura, and Bimbo are deciding to be on MLS' jerseys, and sponsorships are likely to keep growing.

 Why it matters: Sponsorship spending on Major League Soccer, U.S. Soccer, and other North American soccer leagues, teams and events were expected to increase by 9.2% in 2016, according to IEG research.

-To sponsor a soccer team’s jersey in the U.S. will cost a brand from US $3 to US$4 million dollars per year.
+To sponsor an MLS jersey in the U.S. will cost a brand from the US $3 to US$4 million dollars per year.
 Although this is much lower than the US $80 million-per-year Chevrolet paid English team Manchester United to be on its jerseys, the amount is relatively high considering that the MLS was created in 1996 and introduced jersey sponsorships in 2007.

 Subscribe to Portada daily Sports Marketing Updates!